 ◊ Put the washed rice in a bowl, add 1 Tbsp salt, cover with water level 3 cm/ 1″ above the rice, stir gently and set aside for more than an hour.
 This can be done in advance and soaked for 3+ hours.
 (Note: A faster step for cooking rice is… wash rice and soak without salt for 30 minutes.
 Add the salt to boiling water and follow the next steps.)

 While soaking the rice, make the carrot mixture:

-- For potato tah-dig: peel the potato, cut it at least 5/8 inch thick and soak it in a bowl of tap-water and set aside.
+◊ For potato tah-dig: peel the potato, cut it at least 15mm/ 5/8″ thick and soak in a bowl of tap-water and set aside.

-- Have a colander ready in your sink (fine-mesh or with very small holes, hopefully, with legs and don’t touch the sink bottom).
+◊ Have a colander ready in your sink, one with fine-mesh or with very small holes, and with legs, so that it doesn’t touch the sink bottom.

-- In a non-stick pot (12+ cups capacity) bring 5 cups of water to a boil.
-Drain the soaked rice and add it to the boiling water.
+◊ In a non-stick pot (9 cups capacity) bring 5 cups of water to a boil.
+Drain water from the soaked rice and add to the boiling water.
 Keep your attention on the pot or else the foam from the boiling rice may overflow.

-- Dish out the rice in a large serving dish.
+◊ Dish out the rice sprinkling in a large serving dish.
 With a non-stick-pot-safe spatula, remove the potato tah-dig (let the oil drip well) and serve in a separate dish or on the side of the rice.

 Note: For saffron rice garnish, in a medium bowl make another smidgen saffron diluted in 1 Tbsp hot water and 1 Tbsp butter.
 Add ¾ cup of the mixed rice, mix well and garnish the top of the dished-out rice and serve.